 “a small object worn to ward off evil, harm or illness or to bring good fortune; protecting charm.”.
 Such power objects are also known as talismans (object of luck).
 Dilma’s focus is on the positive meaning of this word: “to bring good fortune”.
 Each jewellery piece has been lovingly created to support the wearer in a life-enhancing goal and/or intention – be it your own or invoked by the very jewellery piece chosen.

 Dilma loves a quiet life amongst nature and adores animals.
-She has two cats and chickens, and volunteers for Rescue Horses in Byron Bay, NSW.
+She has a cat and a dog that come with her from Australia to Portugal.

 Deva Nandan is Dilma’s spiritual name.
 It means Divine Garden.
 She received this name in the Osho Meditation resort in Pune, India, in 2000.

-Find out more about Dilma via her other web sites:
+Find out more about Dilma via her other web site: